 Loatheb is a 5 mana 5/5 minion that has a Battlecry which increases enemy spells’ costs by 5 during their next turn.

-Loatheb was used by almost every deck on release and he was a legendary that stay in the meta all the way until he was removed from standard and was only playable in wild.
+Loatheb was used by almost every deck on release and he was a legendary that stayed in the meta all the way until he was removed from standard and was only playable in wild.

 3. Sylvanas Windrunner